ultimatesolution/vagrant-hacktunnel/README.md

 /vagrant/setup-dev-env.sh
 ```

-Then you can develop projects in forlders
+Then you can develop projects in folders

 ```code
 /vagrant/code/hacktunnel